 The website was created for individuals and organizations:

-1) Who want to find information about lesbians, gays and bisexuals grounded in scientific knowledge,
+1) Who want to find information about LGBTQI+ people through evidence-based research,

-3) Who want to learn how to collect sexual orientation data.
+3) Who want to learn how to collect sexual orientation data, and

 For further information about this website please contact:

 Randall L. Sell, Sc.D.

 Welcome to www.LGBTData.com!

 This site was created by Dr. Randall Sell.

 LGBTData.com serves as a no-cost, open-access clearinghouse for the collection of sexual orientation & gender identity data and measures.

 This site also provides knowledgeable analysis, commentary and expert "how to" information on gathering such data effectively in scientific surveys, questionnaires and studies.
 Collected and categorized here you will find numerous datasets and links to rich data sources that are essential to LGBT health research, researchers, students, advocates and anyone interested in scientific-based information about LGBT people and populations.

 This website encourages the collection of sexual orientation data and the analysis of data sources that have already collected such data.
 In order to facilitate this process, this website covers the following topics: